-146 It is important to recall that both accused pleaded guilty to the charges against them.
-As the Court established, their guilty plea was unequivocal.
-As already decided by this Court in the case of Augusto Dos Santos a person, who is honest in admitting guilt, coming with an open heart and an open mind, has to be treated consequently.
-There are not many cases, in which accused persons admit guilt.
+- 112 It is important to recall that the accused pleaded guilty to the charges against him.
+As the Court established, his guilty plea was unequivocal.
+As already decided by this Court in the case of João Fernandes, 13 and Augusto Dos Santos 14 a person, who is honest in admitting guilt, has to be treated consequently.
+There are not many cases, in which accused persons admit guilt. - 113 The accused cooperation with the Court was substantial.
+He freely admitted his participation in murders and deportation or forcible transfer of population.
+The accused has aided in the administration of justice by cooperating and providing full disclosure of the crimes that occurred. - 114 The accused prior to the commission of the crimes was living in a very coercive environment. - 115 The Special Panel bears also in mind the family background of the accused and the fact that he is married and has children.
+However this cannot be given significant weight in a case of this gravity.